hiltar/fedora_tweaks/README.md

 Run other titles with: Proton version

-Steam configures games to use best configurations

-Launch games via Lutris
+Launch games via Lutris if best performance is needed

 ---